Elimination of Immunization Disparities Program (EIDP) Overview

 Common misconceptions about vaccines:

-You’ll get sick if you get a vaccine
+You WILl get sick if you get a vaccine.

 - A debunked study showed that there was a connection between vaccines and autism.
 That study has been disproven, and other reputable studies (here and here) have shown that there is no connection between vaccines and autism.